Risk Warning: Your Capital is at Risk.

 Under Garmarley Ltd, a London, UK-based company, BullionVault raised more than £3m in equity funding and had its first profitable year as a bullion trader in the same year.

-BullionVault offers traders precious metals, namely gold, silver, and platinum.
+BullionVault offers traders precious metals, namely gold, silver, platinum, and palladium.
 The company offers storage in five different countries through vault operators part of the London Bullion Market Association (LBMA).

 Traders can order in the form of coins or purified bars in up to four currencies.

 The London bullion market, including BullionVault as a partaking dealer, is regulated by English property law.